Metacor/Minecraft-Speedrun-Guide/readme.md

 	* if Double Single: [Ela's Hole](https://youtu.be/3SHj_nm8mC0)
 	* if Top Entry: [Lodestone Manhunt](https://youtu.be/n5HDxqNFe4s?t=593)
 * Treasure: [Video](https://youtu.be/A9GGUWwNcrY?t=132) | [Screenshots](https://imgur.com/gallery/U4FnQC5)
-*this Bastion requires a lot of Mining, so making a Gold Pickaxe at the bridge is highly recommended*
+*highly recommended to Craft a Gold Pickaxe with the Gold Blocks on the bridge*
 	* [Ninjabrain](https://youtu.be/0YvGkSOJVmU)
 * Housing: [Video](https://youtu.be/BoNr-pbEITM?t=132) | [Screenshots](https://imgur.com/gallery/wyjWcli)
 	* if Bot: [Manhunt]()